 A Student, A Teacher, A Solution

-The Denver Early Childhood Workforce Initiative seeks to recruit and assist early childhood teaching professionals in licensed, high quality childcare programs in Denver.
+Denver’s Early Childhood Workforce Initiative seeks to recruit and assist early childhood teaching professionals in licensed, high quality childcare programs in Denver.
 Building on the strengths of the program we piloted in 2018, we will focus on an accessible, “no wrong door” approach to recruit new early childhood teaching professionals, establishing supportive services to retain them, and providing a clear pathway to self-sufficiency in a long-term early childhood career.